shubhamshuklaer/ghi/README.md

 * At Travis-CI, on the settings page for the fork, add environment variables `GITHUB_USER` and `GITHUB_PASSWORD`.
 Ensure that the "Display value in build log" is set to false.
-It is possible to add these in ".travis.yml", but don't as all forks as well as original repo will be using different accounts for testing, so it will cause problems during merge.
+It is possible to add these in ".travis.yml", but don't as all forks as well as original repo will be using different accounts(We cannot provide the details of a common account for testing because of security reasons) for testing, so it will cause problems during merge.
 * Note that the build status badge in the README points to the travis-ci page for this repo, not the fork.